Klesfot/DIPS-practical-task/README.md

 Concurrently is used here, so simply use ```npm run dev``` in your IDE to check out the goods.

-UI autotests on WebDriver (MS Edge) & Selenium: TBD
+UI autotests on WebDriver (MS Edge) & Selenium: Done